-unique contribution as the company's visionary.
-The court explained, "the Board was well aware of Musk's singularly important role in sustaining Tesla in hard times and providing the vision for the Company's success."257
+The Tesla decision marked a substantial departure from this approach.261 Although Musk held only 22% of Tesla's voting rights, the court found him to be Tesla's controlling shareholder with respect to the acquisition of SolarCity.262 Notably, one of the reasons for this determination was Musk's unique contribution as the company's visionary.
+The court explained, "the Board was well aware of Musk's singularly important role in sustaining Tesla in hard times and providing the vision for the Company's success."263

 This decision has triggered criticism.
-For example, two former justices from Delaware's Supreme Court and a leading expert on Delaware corporate law argue that even if "Musk was so talented and visionary that the company could not succeed without him [,this]-does not rationally imply that someone is a controlling stockholder."
-Still, it appears that courts are continuing to take this factor of unique contribution into account, and this approach finds support in academic research.
-260
+For example, two former justices from Delaware's Supreme Court and a leading expert on Delaware corporate law argue that even if "Musk was so talented and visionary that the company could not succeed without him[, this] does not rationally imply that someone is a controlling stockholder."264 Still, it appears that courts are taking this factor of unique contribution into account,265 and this approach finds support in academic research.266